ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 This experiment requires data - a price signal and a carbon signal.

-This study uses data from 2014 to end of 2020:
+This study uses data from the Australian National Electricity Market (NEM) from 2014 to end of 2020:

-- price signal = 30 minute trading price in South Australia,
+- a **price signal** = 30 minute trading price in South Australia,
-- carbon signal = 5 minute NEMDE data + NEM generator carbon intensity in South Australia.
+- a **carbon signal** = 5 minute NEMDE data + NEM generator carbon intensity in South Australia.

-The NEMDE dataset offers a marginal carbon intensity, which is different from the [more commonly reported average carbon intensity](https://adgefficiency.com/energy-basics-average-vs-marginal-carbon-emissions/).
+The NEMDE dataset offers a marginal carbon generator, which allows calculation of a marginal carbon intensity - different from the [more commonly reported average carbon intensity](https://adgefficiency.com/energy-basics-average-vs-marginal-carbon-emissions/).

 The 30 minute price data is upsampled to 5 minutes to align with the carbon data.